Learning-Guided Integration Contours Construction for Fast Large-Scale Generalized Eigensolvers: Details of Experiment

 This dataset investigates the stability and decay rates of thermal modes in a 2D system, which is critical to fields like fluid dynamics and thermal management~\cite{gurtin1982introduction, ezekoye2016conduction, bathe2006finite}.
 The problem originates from the time-dependent heat equation for a non-uniform medium:

 where $T$ is the temperature, $k$ is the thermal conductivity, and $c$ is the heat capacity.
 To analyze the thermal modes, we assume a solution of the form $T(\mathbf{x}, t) = \hat{T}(\mathbf{x}) e^{\lambda t}$, which transforms the PDE into a continuous eigenvalue problem.
-By deriving the weak form and discretizing it using the Finite Element Method, we obtain the matrix Generalized Eigenvalue Problem:
+By deriving the weak form and discretizing it using the Finite Element Method, we obtain the matrix GEP:

 where the entries of the conductivity matrix $K$ (analogous to stiffness) and the capacity matrix $C$ (analogous to mass) are given by the integrals over the basis functions $\phi_i, \phi_j$:

 Here, $\mathbf{u}$ is the vector representing the discretized temperature mode, and the eigenvalue $\lambda$ represents the decay rate of that mode.
 Each sample in our dataset was created by generating a different spatially varying thermal conductivity field $k(\mathbf{x})$ using the GRF method, while the heat capacity $c$ was held constant.